tiffanyho68/tiffanyho68.github.io/projects.md

 ## Artificial Companionship Engagement
 [GitHub](https://github.com/tiffanyho68/Artificial-Companionship-Engagement.git)

-**The problem.** In a graduate human computer interactions course, my group set out to study a modern phenomenon we'd all noticed and found significant: people becoming overly emotionally attached to AI companion chatbots, sometimes isolating from real relationships as a result.
+**The problem.** In a graduate human computer interactions (HCI) course, my group set out to study a modern phenomenon we'd all noticed and found significant: people becoming overly emotionally attached to AI companion chatbots, sometimes isolating from real relationships as a result.
 I wanted to combine a social issue with technical research - I've had my own experiences with mental health struggles and have always been drawn to understanding a range of mental health issues, so I proposed for us to investigate whether people with mental health struggles are more likely to form this kind of attachment.

 **What I did.** My main role was research design: drafting the experiment questions and participant survey and writing the CHI format paper sections covering our literature review, methodology, and findings.
 A teammate built the chatbot itself, and I also contributed to the statistical testing for significance.
 We ran the study on classmates over a short data collection window, using a chatbot with customizable personality features, constrained by the budget available to us for more advanced tooling.